 - Le Creuset Enameled Cast Iron 4 1/2 Quart Round French Oven – $250.00 – It’s a lifetime kitchen investment!

-- 6 ounces hot Italian chicken sausage about 2 links, casing removed
+- 6 ounces hot Italian chicken sausage, about 2 links, casing removed

-- 1 can fire roasted tomatoes
+- 1 (28 ounce) can of San Marzano peeled tomatoes

 - Optional: the rind from a Parmesan cheese wedge